 With the possible exception of “crazy neighbors” and “rat infestation,” no two words strike more fear into the hearts of renters than “rent increase.”
-If you know or suspect an increase is coming, don’t wait for it to hit your bank account.
+If you know or suspect a rental price increase is coming, don’t just wait for it to hit your bank account.
 Speak with your landlord.
-Make it known that you wish to negotiate the rent increase.
-And let them know you have a few ideas they might wish to consider.
-Here’s how.
-Read the rest of this entry »
+Make it known that you wish to negotiate a rent increase.

 Money can’t buy love, but all the fancy Valentine’s date nights on your social media feeds may lead you to lose sight of this truth.
 Show your love this year without going over-budget with these at-home Valentine’s Day ideas that are guaranteed to please your main squeeze!

 Did you treat-yo-self a little too hard?
 Getting back on track after overdoing the retail therapy can be a daunting-but-necessary task!
 Make staying within budget a little easier on yourself by leveraging these little-known ways to save money as a renter.